ansys/pypim/doc/source/integration.rst

         # Mock the deletion method
         mock_instance.delete = create_autospec(mock_instance.delete)

-        # Mock the PyPIM client, so that on the "create_instance" call it returns the mock instance
+        # Mock the PyPIM client so that on the "create_instance" call it returns the mock instance
         # Note: the host and port here will not be used.
         mock_client = pypim.Client(channel=grpc.insecure_channel("localhost:12345"))
         mock_client.create_instance = create_autospec(
             mock_client.create_instance, return_value=mock_instance
         )

-        # Mock the general pypim connection and configuration check method to expose the mock client.
+        # Mock the general PyPIM connection and configuration check method to expose the mock client.
         mock_connect = create_autospec(pypim.connect, return_value=mock_client)
         mock_is_configured = create_autospec(pypim.is_configured, return_value=True)
         monkeypatch.setattr(pypim, "connect", mock_connect)
         monkeypatch.setattr(pypim, "is_configured", mock_is_configured)

 This initial setup is faking all the necessary parts of PyPIM.
-From here, calling ``launch_my_product()`` with no parameter is expected to only call the mocks, which the test should now do:
+From here, calling ``launch_my_product()`` with no parameter is expected to call only the mocks, which the test should now do:

 .. code:: python